 I’m actually the rogue daughter of two chemistry phDs, who bit the bullet and decided to pursue a career in the arts instead, writing books and teaching.
 I teach English, as well as an online vegan baking course that you can take for free.

 Because I like to learn as much as I love teaching, I started pursuing a second degree in the sciences at Athabasca University, and it wasn’t long before I was drawing parallels between the concepts I was learning in my classes and what I was doing in the kitchen.
 I found a way to marry my loves of writing, baking, and science through my new vegan cookbook, Taste Tests.

-My work has appeared in Enterpreneur, The Huffington Post and Thought Catalog.
+My work has appeared in Entrepreneur, The Huffington Post and Thought Catalog.

-To read more of my writing, head over to my blog or check out some of the links below.
+To read more of my writing, you can check out some of the links below.